 Connecting the CFG_ERR pin to the PWR_GND pin forces the driver to set its outputs to off-state immediately when an error is detected.
-As long as the driver has not been reset the error event is reported at the corresponding terminal and the driver's outputs are kept locked.
+As long as the driver has not been reset the error event is reported at the corresponding output and the driver's outputs are locked.
 Whereby, depending on whether an error is detected on the primary or on the secondary side the driver switches off the connected semiconductors via the standard turn-off or the soft-off path.
 If an error occurs on the primary side the driver will activate the standard turn-off paths of both channels.
 If an error occurs on the secondary side, the driver will activate the soft-off path of the affected secondary side.
-The semiconductor connected to the other secondary side will be switched off with the standard turn-off procedure.
+The semiconductor connected to the other secondary side will be switched off via the standard turn-off path.

-If the CFG_ERR pin is connected to the PWR_VS pin, the driver locks its outputs in case of any error event and, hence, reports the error event at the terminal nERR_OUT, but the driver will not be set the outputs to off-state, immediately.
-The outputs will be set to off-state, when the driver has received a turn-off command at the corresponding signal input TOP_OFF/BOT_OFF.
+If the CFG_ERR pin is connected to the PWR_VS pin, the driver locks its outputs in case of any error event's occurrence and, hence, reports the error event at the terminal nERR_OUT.
+The affected output at which the error occurred will be set to off-state, immediately.
+The second output will be set to off state when the driver has received a turn-off command at the corresponding signal input TOP_OFF/BOT_OFF.
 Depending on whether an error is detected on the primary or secondary side the driver activates the standard turn-off or the soft-off path, as described above.

-Further information related to the primary and secondary error events, as well as on the error reset conditions can be found in chapter 5.1.
+Further information related to the primary and secondary side error events, as well as on the error reset conditions is referred in chapter 5.1.